OliverEvans96/instant-docs/src/pages/docs/presence-and-topics.md

 title: Presence and topics
 ---

-## Rooms
+## Introduction

-The tl;dr -

-- Users can join rooms to publish presence and broadcast topics.
-- Each user can publish a presence object that is avaulable to all peers in a room and persists throught their session.
-- Users can broadcast messages to a room.
-Messages are grouped into topics.
-Rooms can have multiple topics.
+Modern apps require more than just a relational data store, developers need systems for managing session state and streams of events.
+Instant provides two primites for quickly building rich multiplayer experiences: presence and topics.

+You can think of presence as instant-ified `setState`, and topics as instant-ified event callbacks or `useEffect`.

+#### Presence

+Presence is an object that each peer shares with every other peer.
+When a user updates their presence, it's instantly replicated to all users in that room.
+Presence persists throughout the remainder of a user's connection, and is automatically cleaned up when they leave the room

+Instant's cursor and typing indicator helpers are both built atop the presence API.

+#### Presence

+Meanwhile, topics have "fire and forget" semantics, and are better suited for streams of data that don't need any sort of persistence.
+When a user publishes a topic, a callback is fired for every other user in the room listening for that topic.

+The real-time emoji button panel on Instant's homepage is built using the topics API.

 ## Setup

-Both presence and topics require no setup beyond calling `init`, however you may provide typings as a generic parameter.
+Both presence and topics require no additional setup beyond calling `init()`, however you may provide typings as a generic parameter.

 ```typescript
 const db = init<